learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 `pikachu.level` doesn't contain a value, instead it uses `pikachu._level` to store and retrieve a value that is set within the range [1, 100].

 <sub>Side Note: Its still possible to modify `pikachu._level` directly.
-In order to truly get the benefit, we'd have to define the `_level` variable in a private scope where it can't be modified outside of this Object.
-We'll go into more detail about scopes in a later lesson.</sub>
+In order to truly get the benefit, we'd have to define the `_level` variable in a private scope where it can't be modified outside of this Object.</sub>

 ### Immutable Objects

 The opposite of mutable is immutable.
-Immutable Objects cannot be modified.
+Immutable Objects can't be modified.
 There are two methods `Object.seal` and `Object.freeze` that prevent properties from being added to an Object.

 #### Object.seal